Brandon-Soledad/CryptographicApp/README.md

 ![](LockUnlock.jpg)

-This is a console application created to provide Cryptographic Hashes to text and files.
+This is a console application created to provide Cryptographic Hashes to text and files, encrypt adn decrypts passwords, data files, and create authentication tags and more.
 There are ten different options listed below

 OPTIONS: